-Kristy had been coming to Wallowa County for nearly 15 years, drawn by both the landscape and the amazing, creative people who inhabit it, before moving here in 2013.
+Kristy had been coming to Wallowa County for nearly 15 years, drawn by both the landscape and the creative people who inhabit it, before moving here in 2013.
 She has an M.S. in Food Systems and Society from Marylhurst University and is the author of Get Your Pitchfork On!: The Real Dirt on Country Living.
-She works in economic development and served on the Wallowa County Farmers Market board.
+She is the regional procurement hub lead for the Oregon Farm to School and School Garden Network, and a business advisor for SBDC, and served for a number of years on the Wallowa County Farmers Market board.
 In her spare time (ha ha!) she hikes, makes collage art, and plays songs on fiddle and electric bass.

 Genuine Wallowa County LLC values diversity and inclusivity of all kinds, including age, gender, gender identity, sexual orientation, disability, national origin, race, religion, or veteran status.